-55. The overall treasury portfolio position at 31st December 2022 was:
+46. The overall treasury portfolio position at 31 December 2024 was:

-Principal £m Average Rate % Fixed Rate Funding (borrowing) PWLB Market 158.6 103.5 6.81 4.37 Total Borrowing 262.1 5.85 Total Investments Net Investment 406.0 143.9 3.19
+Principal £m Average Rate % Fixed Rate Funding (borrowing) PWLB Market 96.0 93.5 7.86 4.41

+Total Borrowing 189.5 6.16

+Total Investments 408.6 5.31

+Net Investment 219.1

-- 56. The market debt relates to structures referred to as LOBOs (Lenders Option, Borrowers Option), where the lender has certain dates when they can increase the interest rate payable and, if they do, the borrower has the option of accepting the new rate or repaying the loan.
-All of these LOBOs have passed the first opportunity for the lender to change the rate and as a result they are all classed as fixed rate funding, even though, in theory, the rate could change in the future. - 57.
-The Council's average rate of return on its short term treasury investments is 2.18% (as at 30 Sep 22).
-This compares favourably to the average of other English Counties (1.79%).
-However this is below the rate of inflation which was 10.1% as measured by the consumer price index for the year to the end of September 2022.
+- 47. The market debt relates to structures referred to as LOBOs (Lenders Option, Borrowers Option), where the lender has certain dates when they can increase the interest rate payable and, if they do, the borrower has the option of accepting the new rate or repaying the loan.
+All of these LOBOs have passed the first opportunity for the lender to change the rate and as a result they are all classed as fixed rate funding, even though, in theory, the rates could change in the future. - 48.
+The Council's average rate of return on its short-term treasury investments is 5.31% (as at 31 Dec 24).

-Treasury Limits for 2023/24 to 2026/27
+Treasury Limits for 2025/26 to 2028/29

-- 58. It is a statutory duty for the Council to determine and keep under review how much it can afford to borrow.
+- 49. It is a statutory duty for the Council to determine and keep under review how much it can afford to borrow.
 The amount determined is termed the "Affordable Borrowing Limit".
-In England and Wales the Authorised Limit represents the legislative limit specified in the Act. - 59.
-The Council must have regard to the Prudential Code when setting the Authorised Limit, which essentially requires it to ensure that total capital investment remains within sustainable limits and, in particular, that the impact upon its future council tax level is 'acceptable'. - 60.
+In England and Wales the Authorised Borrowing Limit represents the legislative limit specified in the Act. - 50.
+The Council must have regard to the Prudential Code when setting the Authorised Borrowing Limit, which essentially requires it to ensure that total capital investment remains within sustainable limits and, in particular, that the impact upon its future council tax level is 'acceptable'. - 51.
 Whilst termed an "Affordable Borrowing Limit" the capital plans to be considered for inclusion incorporate financing by both borrowing and other forms of liability, such as credit arrangements.
 The Authorised Limit is to be set, on a rolling basis, for the forthcoming financial year and three successive financial years.
 Details of the Authorised Limit can be found in Annex 2 to this Strategy.